jukben/slacka/README.md

 /**
  * The on event has name of command (in this case "hello") *
- * Next there are three argument of callback function:
+ * Next there are three arguments of the callback function:
  *
  * Function sentReply(text: String, params: Object) see https://api.slack.com/methods/chat.postMessage
  * Function getArguments(index: Number, defaultValue: Any)